TheXardas/currency-convertor-app/README.md

 Architecture follows **Domain Drive Design**, as all code is separated by domain model.

 Backend service makes use of **MVC** approach, while UI is **MVVM** with react hooks.
+State management was not used on UI, because there is only one page to show.\
+If app is to grow, mobx or redux should be introduced.

 All services are made with **Standard JS (not TypeScript) with functional approach** as per requirements by evaluator.
 I would personally use TypeScript instead.